Mobile App Financial Model

 - Cash Flow Statement

-Especially at the Income Statement, most of the fields are calculated according to your entries from Input Sections.
-You will just need to input depreciation, amortization, taxes and interest in order to reach Net Income.
+In the Income Statement, most of the fields consist of automatic calculations according to your entries from Input Sections.
+You will just need to input depreciation, amortization, taxes, and interest in order to reach Net Income.

 Break-even analysis is one of the most critical reports in our model: